buhowski/react-typescript/public/text-data/films/SelfPresentation/PodcastShow/PodcastShowEN.md

 ## Script Ideas / Jokes

-Dangerous — unpredictably dirty humor.
+Danger Zone — unpredictably horrible humor.

 - Intro: “This is the pilot epi...
 The pilot of a Broiler-747 passenger jet, currently going down for... (looks at watch that’s not there) ...539 seconds (the length of the show)...” then laughing — first at the host, then into one camera, then another
 - “Podcast-show-Field-of-Miracles”, guest sector on the wheel!
 Reveal the guest!
 We open an ironic portrait on a stand and wheel it in